shuang133/HPCC-Project/README.md

 # Recommendations
 * If you want to transfer entire files of data, use method 1.
 If you are looking for a more flexible way of data transfer that can allow you to choose specific rows of data to transfer, use method 2.
-* Do the manual methods first and make sure they work before implementing an automation using a script/program.
+* If you are looking to implement an automatic data pipeline utilizing a script/program, work on the manual methods first and make sure they work before implementing an automation using a script/program.

 # Bonus: Data Analysis
 So, the purpose of this documentation is to provide an effective method that would allow data that would allow data to transfer from HPCC Systems to BigQuery seamlessly.
 However, we are doing this because BigQuery offers a variety of functions that can be performed on data that cannot be done in HPCC Systems.
 To name a few, BigQuery can produce all types of charts and graphs, as well as visualizations with data in its warehouse.